 Welcome to the Algorithmics and Discrete Mathematics course website, a.k.a.
 PyRat.
 This course is intended for the 1st year students of IMT Atlantique.
 You will find here all the materials associated with the different lessons (which we call Episodes) of the course.
-Additionally, here are the slides that were presented to you during the pre-course meeting.
+Additionally, here are the slides that are presented to you during Episode 1 to introduce you the course.

 PyRat is a course of algorithmics and graph theory, structured around a maze game, in which you program a character (a rat or a python) to go grab pieces of cheese faster than an opponent.